TharaniRajan/StahlsTest/docs/README.md

 An advanatge of this method of integration is that it allows for other Stahls system that which to display information on the portal to do so by utilizing the same PaaS DB

 ![HighLevelComps](https://github.com/GeppettoSoftware/StahlsTest/blob/master/docs/high-level-components.jpg?raw=true"HighLevelComps")

+### Technical Components
+The Stahls application utilizes the components below for development, build/deploy and runtime.

 ### Ticket ERD Diagram
 ![ERD](https://github.com/GeppettoSoftware/StahlsTest/blob/master/docs/Tickets%20ER%20Diagram.jpg?raw=true"ERD")